kanavpal/ScreenRecorderApplication/readme.md

 - **User-Friendly Cosmos:** Navigate the universe of screen recording effortlessly with our intuitive interface, catering to celestial beings of all skill levels.

-- **Cosmic Configuration:** Harness the power of the stars by customizing recording settings.
-Tune video quality, frame rate, and audio input to align with your cosmic preferences.

 - **Format Shapeshifter:** Transform your recordings into the astral format of your choice, be it MP4, or a format only known to intergalactic sages.

 - **Multi-Monitor Harmony:** Capture celestial events across multiple monitors simultaneously, harmonizing your recordings like planets in orbit.

 - **Real-time Constellations:** Add constellations of text, shapes, and drawings to your recording in real-time.
-Craft interactive and captivating content that twinkles like stars in the night sky.
+Craft interactive and captivating content that twinkles like stars in the night sky. ( not included just an idea )

 - **Time Warp Pause and Resume:** Temporarily halt your cosmic journey and seamlessly resume, bending time itself for maximum flexibility during your recording odyssey.